+(QS WORLD UNIVERSITY RANKINGS 2024)

+TOP 100

+- Nursing - 51-100

+TOP 200

+- Medicine 151 200

+- Pharmacy 35

+UK RANKINGS

+(Times and Sunday Times Good University Guide 2024)

+- 1st in the UK for Agriculture and Forestry

+- 7th in the UK for Dentistry

+- 2nd in the UK for Pharmacy and Pharmacology

+- 3rd in the UK for Food Science

+- 8th in the UK for Medicine

+BIOLOGICAL SCIENCES

-(QS WORLD UNIVERSITY RANKINGS 2024) TOP 100 - Nursing 51-100 - TOP 200 - Medicine 151 200 - Pharmacy 39 UK RANKINGS (Times and Sunday Times Good University Guide 2024) - 1st in the UK for Agriculture and Forestry - 1st in the UK for Dentistry - 2nd in the UK for Pharmacy and Pharmacology - 3rd in the UK for Food Science - 4th in the UK for Medicine BIOLOGICAL SCIENCES The School of Biological Sciences aims to enhance the way we use technology in research, food security, microbiology, ecosystem biology, sustainability and many other related areas.
+The School of Biological Sciences aims to enhance the way we use technology in research, food security, microbiology, ecosystem biology, sustainability and many other related areas.
 The School has UK-leading undergraduate programmes in areas such as agriculture and food science as well as world-class Biological Sciences research capabilities.

 Providing the very best learning experiences and environment within the School, students benefit from our new £40m School building featuring state-of-the-art teaching, research and laboratory facilities.

 Students will gain practical laboratory skills to help them investigate and manipulate biological material, including relevant physical, chemical and biological measurements and their application in a laboratory setting.
 Additional skills development opportunities include; collation, quantitative analysis and interpretation of experimental data, including problem-solving, communication and application of knowledge.

-AVAILABLE STUDY ABROAD MODULES Level 1 BIO1305 Biodiversity Full Year (40 CATS) BIO1303 Chemistry and Composition of Foods Fall (20 CATS) BIO1302 Fundamentals of Nutrition and Food Policy Fall (20 CATS) BIO1103 Molecular Basis of Life Fall (20 CATS) BIO1301 The World of Microorganisms Fall (20 CATS) Level 2 BIO2107 Applied Ecology Fall (20 CATS) BIO2104 Cell Biology Fall (20 CATS) BIO2105 Environmental Assessment Fall (20 CATS) BIO1102 Environmental Management Fall (20 CATS) BIO2102 Experimental Biochemistry Fall (20 CATS) BIO2106 Plant Biology and Rhizosphere Interactions Fall (20 CATS) BIO2101 Principles of Food Quality Fall (20 CATS) BIO2205 Applied Genetics Spring (20 CATS) BIO2206 Coastal and Oceanic Biology Spring (20 CATS) BIO2204 Introduction to Environmental Economics Spring (20 CATS) BIO2201 Instrumental Food Analysis Spring (20 CATS) BIO2203 Invertebrate Biology Spring (20 CATS) BIO2202 Microorganisms in Action Spring (20 CATS) Level 3 BIO3208 Advances in Crop and Animal Science and Technology Fall (20 CATS) BIO3106 Farm Animal Health and Welfare Fall (20 CATS) BIO3207 Global Issues in Agriculture Fall (20 CATS) BIO3109 Policies for environmental sustainability Fall (20 CATS) MEDICINE, DENTISTRY AND BIOMEDICAL SCIENCE Founded in 1835, the School of Medicine, Dentistry and Biomedical Sciences are proud to be one of the longest established medical schools in the UK.
+AVAILABLE STUDY ABROAD MODULES

+BIO3207 Global Issues in Agriculture Spring Semester

+BIO1313 Composition of Foods Spring Semester

+BIO3208 Advances in Crop and Animal Science and Technology Spring Semester

+BIO2204 Introduction to Environmental EconomicsSpring Semester

+BIO1301 World of Microorganisms Spring Semester

+BIO2203 Invertebrate Biology Spring Semester

+BIO2201 Industrial Food Analysis Spring Semester

+BIO2205 Applied GeneticsSpring Semester

+MEDICINE, DENTISTRY AND BIOMEDICAL SCIENCE

+Founded in 1835, the School of Medicine, Dentistry and Biomedical Sciences are proud to be one of the longest established medical schools in the UK.

 Undergraduate programmes are offered in four key subject areas; Medicine, Dentistry, Biomedical Sciences and Human Biology.
 Patient focused learning and practice, combined with research and laboratory experiences, are important components of the curriculum.

 The school is renowned for its worldclass facilities, world-class staff and a world-class intake to our programmes every year.
 They put future thinking at the heart of everything they do and are constantly investing in new ideas and technologies that will make a difference.

 Queen's is one of a few UK Medical Schools that offer cadaveric full-body dissection.
 In addition, medical students get the opportunity to interact with patients in the largest Health and Social Care Trust in Europe and in community based general practices across Northern Ireland.
-SAMPLE STUDY ABROAD MODULES Level 1 BMS1104 Human Structure & Function Full Year (40 CATS) Level 2 BMS2105 Human Evolution Fall (20 CATS) BMS2028 Human Physiological Measurement Fall (20 CATS) BMS2015 Molecular Cell Biology Fall (20 CATS) BMS2101 Anatomical Sciences Full Year (40 CATS) BMS2103 Cell Biology and Clinical Genetics Full Year (40 CATS) BMS2108 Physiological Sciences Full Year (40 CATS) BMS2107 Professional Practice in Biomedical Science Full Year (40 CATS) BMS2106 The Sciences of Disease Full Year (40 CATS)

 The city provides countless opportunities for fun things to do without feeling like an overwhelmingly large city.
 The modules I am taking here are interesting and exciting so far, and one includes a field project over Easter Break, which is an experience I am looking forward to and could not get at my home university.

+Alexander LyonStudy Abroad Student

+SAMPLE STUDY ABROAD MODULES

+Level 2

+BMS2105 Human EvolutionSpring Semester

+BMS2015 Molecular Cell Biology Spring Semester

-Alexander Lyon Study Abroad Student J PHARMACEUTICAL SCIENCES The School of Pharmacy at Queen's University Belfast is currently ranked 2nd in the Times and Sunday Times University Guide 2023.
+PHARMACEUTICAL SCIENCES The School of Pharmacy at Queen's University Belfast is currently ranked 4th in the Times and Sunday Times University Guide 2025.
 The School offers students an exceptional opportunity to take classes which will equip students for careers in the growing global pharmaceutics industry.
 Students also benefit from being taught by research active academic staff who are leading experts in their field.
 For students, this means that they will get the latest insights and knowledge in the industry to help prepare them for their future career.
-SAMPLE STUDY ABROAD MODULES Level 1 PMY1021 Pharmaceutical and Applied Microbiology Fall (20 CATS) PMY1026 Pharmaceutical Physiology Full Year (40 CATS) PMY1025 Physiochemical Principles Fall (20 CATS) Level 2 PMY2020 Industrial Pharmaceutics Full Year (40 CATS) PMY2024 Medicinal Substances Full Year (40 CATS) PMY2021 Principles of Drug Action Full Year (40 CATS)
+SAMPLE STUDY ABROAD MODULES Level 1 PMY1021 Pharmaceutical and Applied Microbiology Spring Semester